Cyclopropyne

 Cyclopropyne is an extremely strained, unstable, and reactive cycloalkyne with the chemical formula C3H2.
 As the smallest cycloalkyne, it features a three-carbon ring that includes a triple bond.
 The significant ring strain makes the compound challenging to produce and causes its high reactivity.

 Theoretical studies

-Although cyclopropyne is challenging to isolate, it has been extensively investigated through theoretical studies aimed at exploring its electronic structure, energy properties, and vibrational characteristics.
+Although cyclopropyne is inherently unstable, it has been extensively investigated through theoretical studies aimed at exploring its electronic structure, energy properties, and vibrational characteristics.
 A similar compound called silacyclopropyne, in which a silicon atom substitutes one of the carbon atoms in the ring, has been successfully synthesized and examined.